informatics-lab/blog/_projects/three-d-vis.md

 The Met Office runs weather and climate models every day on its super computer, generating vast quantities of data.
 A model like this is in essence just a computer program which solves a set of physics equations ([like this one](http://en.wikipedia.org/wiki/Navier%E2%80%93Stokes_equations)).

 When these fundamental equations are included in the model, they naturally start to *create* weather.
 That's a really important point - the model isn't told what "a storm" is or what "clouds" look like, they just happen in a model that knows about basic physics.
 It creates another version of the world.
-Here, let Gavin Schmidt give you the low down in his awesome TED talk.

-{% youtube JrJJxn-gCdo %}